Page Nav

 Frequently Asked Questions

-Q: What is the difference between current yield and yield to maturity?
+Q: What's the difference between current yield and yield to maturity?

-A: Duration measures a bond's sensitivity to interest rate changes.
-A bond with a duration of 5 years will decrease in price by approximately 5% for every 1% increase in interest rates.
-Longer-duration bonds are more sensitive to rate changes but typically offer higher yields.
+A: Duration measures a bond's price sensitivity to interest rate changes.
+A bond with a duration of 5 years will decrease in price by approximately 5% if interest rates increase by 1%.
+Investors can use duration to match their bond holdings to their investment time horizons or to hedge against interest rate movements.
+Shorter-duration bonds are less sensitive to rate changes but typically offer lower yields.

 Q: How does convexity improve duration estimates?

-Q: Can I use these calculators for zero-coupon bonds?
+Q: How do I handle bond calculations for zero-coupon bonds?